ChrisRenno/exercise-tracker-be/README.md

-Backend fuctions for the training weak project
+Backend functions for the training weak project

 To deploy